The BEST First-Time Solo Female Backpacking Guide

 Also, it is complicated trying to figure these things out if you do not have mobile data at your destination.

-Accommodation for your first solo female travel
+7. Accommodation for your first solo backpacking trip

 Where you want to stay will depend on the type of your trip.
 If you are backpacking, that will probably be a hostel.
-If you are on a more luxurious trip, it will be a hotel or Airbnb.
+Don’t worry, you’re not too old for hostels!

-Before you leave for your trip, do some research on accommodation options for your destination.
 I like to have the first few nights booked, even on trips when I want to be spontaneous.

 It is good to bookmark some of the most recommended and highest-rated hostels.
 That way you are not wasting time trying to figure that out once you are at your destination.